ProBeta1/happify/README.md

 ## Happify - A place to console.log( emotions )

-Everyone faces ups and downs in their lives.
-Sometimes , people encounter situations which cannot be shared with just anyone.
-During those cases , happify comes to the rescue.
-It helps in letting the emotions come out of the person's mind , so that they can feel relaxed and even later analyse the cause of issue.

 ### Features -
 - Simple , clean yet elegant web app with touch of Tailwind CSS .